open-spaced-repetition/fsrs4anki-helper/README.md

 ## Advance/Postpone

 These two functions are very similar, so I'll talk about them together.
-You can set the number of cards to advance/postpone, and the Helper add-on will sort them in the order of relative advance/postpone, then perform the advance/postpone, ensuring that the deviation from the original review schedule is minimized while meeting the number of cards you set.
+You can set the number of cards to advance/postpone, and the Helper add-on will sort your cards and perform the advance/postpone in such a way that the deviation from the original review schedule is minimal while meeting the number of cards you set.

 ![image](https://github.com/open-spaced-repetition/fsrs4anki-helper/assets/32575846/7dec9dc6-d6f7-44b0-a845-ae4b9605073d)